Solo & Ensemble Contest...

 All money received goes to support the band.

-SEC Statement of Intention time begins November 16, 2017
+SEC Statement of Intention time begins ONLINE November 16, 2018

 IMPORTANT SEC Rules